nubenetes/awesome-kubernetes/docs/git.md

 * [thenextweb.com: A beginner’s guide to the most popular Git commands](https://thenextweb.com/syndication/2020/09/02/a-beginners-guide-to-the-most-popular-git-commands/)
 * [devroom.io: Git Squash your latests commits into one ](https://www.devroom.io/2011/07/05/git-squash-your-latests-commits-into-one/)
 * [julien.danjou.info: Stop merging your pull requests manually 🌟](https://julien.danjou.info/stop-merging-your-pull-request-manually/) -> [mergify 🌟](https://mergify.io/)
+* [gitlab.com: How to keep your Git history clean with interactive rebase](https://about.gitlab.com/blog/2020/11/23/keep-git-history-clean-with-interactive-rebase/) Interactive rebase is one of Git’s most versatile tools.
+Here's how to use it to correct commit messages, fix mistakes, and more.
+* [opensource.com: 8 Git aliases that make me more efficient](https://opensource.com/article/20/11/git-aliases) Use aliases to create shortcuts for your most-used or complex Git commands.

 ## Design By Contract
 [Wikipedia: Design by contract (DbC)](https://en.wikipedia.org/wiki/Design_by_contract), also known as contract programming, programming by contract and design-by-contract programming, is an approach for designing software.